mduchalski/LegoSorterServer/README.md

 * `CLASSIFIER_TRTEXEC_FLAGS` - flags used when building TensorRT engine for classfication model
   * Defaults to `--inputIOFormats=fp16:chw --outputIOFormats=fp16:chw --fp16` if not specified
   * Refer to [NVIDIA TensorRT Developer Guide](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#trtexec-ovr) for details
+* `LOG_FILENAME` - filename of CSV performance log file
+  * not specified - no log will be saved

 Additionally, sorting configuration is specified in a JSON [configuration file](example_config.json):
 * `bricks` - specifies plow position for desired brick classes